Skaidon/clingen/README.md

 - Not all tabs have real content.
   - I stopped when I ran out of new UI patterns to recreate.
-- Popover doesn't handle hover events too well.
+- Popover doesn't handle adjacent hover events too well.
   - If I was working on this for a real app, I would either resolve this issue or replace the package being used with another or one of my own creation.
 - No modals
 - No real functionality beyond displaying data.